rortian/jung2/README.txt

 Once you have built everything (preceding instructions), here is a straightforward way to run some demos from the command line:

+(NOTE: you may need to change the version part of the jar names below.
+It could be jung-samples-2.0-alpha2-SHAPSHOT.jar for example.
+Look at the actual jar file names to see.)

 cd jung2/jung-samples/target
 tar xvf jung-samples-2.0-dependencies.tar